 Doran Lodge is an absolute gem of a property tucked away at the end of a quiet private road with just three other properties.

-Originally a single storey livestock barn, the property was converted in the 1970’s when a second floor was added.
+Originally a single storey livestock barn from the 1700's, the property was converted in the 1970’s when a second floor was added.
 Further modernisation and enhancements have been carried out over the years and Doran Lodge is now a comfortable and versatile home.

 The property has plenty of character with original ceiling beams on the ground floor, fireplaces, a solid oak floor through the kitchen, dining and sitting room and solid oak latched doors throughout.
 The character is complimented by practical double glazed windows and oil central heating.

 The wonderful south facing and mature garden is completely walled whilst the large gated driveway and carport at the front of the property give lots of parking.